Skip to main content

 The Kulm Country Club – An institution reinvents itself

-Andrea said that you notice a good barman when he leaves the room.
-He is irreplaceable for the atmosphere of a bar.
-Mario at the Palace Bar would have been such a man.
-For 47 years, he would have learned from him and then taken over the bar for ten years.
-This would, of course, be a suicide mission, like becoming president after someone very legendary.
-He succeeded.
-After ten years at the Palace, he went to Greece, came back, set up his own business in Silvaplana and started at the Kulm.
-There were a few phone calls and when he heard that Mauro Colagreco, a manager from Menton, an intangible UNESCO World Heritage Site, was also starting here, he said yes.
+Andrea said that you can tell a good barman by what happens when he leaves the room.
+They are irreplaceable for the atmosphere of a bar.
+Mario at the Palace Bar had been such a man.
+For fourty-seven years, he learned the craft and then took over the bar for ten years.
+Naturally, this was something of a suicide mission – like becoming president after someone very legendary.
+Yet he succeeded.
+After his decade at the Palace, he moved to Greece, came back, set up his own business in Silvaplana and eventually joined the Kulm.
+A few phone calls were exchanged, and when he heard that Mauro Colagreco – a manager from Menton, an intangible UNESCO World Heritage Site – was also starting here, he agreed without hesitation.

-Afterwards, I sat outside on the terrace in the sun, wearing short sleeves.
-Every now and then, a waiter came by and asked if I needed anything else.
-You look out over the frozen lake and watch people on the ice.
-There were families skating or playing ice hockey and one who was skating properly.
-I imagined that this must be a Russian aristocrat, the way she was doing her pirouettes.
-The sky was blue and the Kulm logo was sticking out of the snow on the right.
-In front of me, a new drink in the sun.
-It was impossible to imagine the place full of people at night.
-But Andrea had said that the club wouldn’t stay the way it is now.
+Later, I sat outside on the terrace in the sun, wearing short sleeves.
+Every now and then, a waiter would come by and ask if I needed anything else.
+From my seat, I could see the frozen lake and watch people on the ice: families skating or playing ice hockey and one who was skating with real elegance.
+I imagined that this must be a Russian aristocrat from the way she was doing her pirouettes.
+The sky was a brilliant blue, and to my right, the Kulm logo stood out against the snow.
+In front of me sat a new drink glistening in the sun.
+It was hard to picture this place full of people at night.
+But Andrea had assured me that the club wouldn’t remain as it was now.

-The concept would be aperitifs, food, then maybe dancing, but you don’t have to.
-It goes without saying that in St. Moritz a DJ is flown in from Lisbon instead of playing something from Spotify, even if there are only three people there.
-In the afternoon, I dropped in on my Cresta buddies, with my camera of course, to provoke them a little.
-The man who shouted at me from his loudspeaker last time wasn’t there though.
+The concept would be aperitifs, food, then maybe dancing, but only if you feel like it.
+It goes without saying that in St. Moritz a DJ is flown in from Lisbon rather than simply playing something off Spotify, even if there are only three people there.
+In the afternoon, I dropped in on my Cresta buddies, with my camera of course, to stir things up a little.
+The man who shouted at me from his loudspeaker last time was nowhere to be seen.
 The people were surprisingly friendly and had family rings on the fingers they used to pat managers on the shoulder.

 Author: Konstantin Arnold